Shadowblazen/dynamodb-wrapper/README.md

     );
 });

-// An API call to DynamoDB.batchWriteItem() acting on table dev-Test
+// An API call to DynamoDB.batchWriteItem() acting on table MyTable
 // was throttled.
 Retry attempt #1 will occur after a delay of 200ms.

-// An API call to DynamoDB.batchWriteItem() acting on table dev-Test
+// An API call to DynamoDB.batchWriteItem() acting on table MyTable
 // was throttled.
 Retry attempt #2 will occur after a delay of 400ms.

-// An API call to DynamoDB.batchWriteItem() acting on table dev-Test
+// An API call to DynamoDB.batchWriteItem() acting on table MyTable
 // was throttled.
 Retry attempt #3 will occur after a delay of 800ms.
 ```

-(Optional) If you use the `ReturnConsumedCapacity` property in your AWS requests, the `consumedCapacity` event listener can notify you whenever read/write capacity is consumed.
+*(Optional)* If you use the `ReturnConsumedCapacity` property in your AWS requests, the `consumedCapacity` event listener can notify you whenever read/write capacity is consumed.

 ```
 dynamoDBWrapper.events.on('consumedCapacity', function (e) {